awsdocs/aws-cdk-guide/doc_source/aspects.md

 During the [prepare phase](apps.md#lifecycle), the AWS CDK calls the `visit` method of the object for the construct and each of its children in top\-down order\.

-Although the aspect object is free to change any aspect of the construct, it only operates on a specific subset of construct types\.
-After determining the construct type, it can call any method and inspect or assign any property on the construct\.
+The `visit` method is free to change anything in the construct\.
+In strongly\-typed languages, cast the received construct to a more specific type before accessing construct\-specific properties or methods\.

 ## Example<a name="aspects_example"></a>

 The following example validates that all buckets created in the stack have versioning enabled\.
-The aspect adds an error to the constructs that fail the validation, which results in the synth operation failing and prevents deploying the resulting cloud assembly\.
+The aspect adds an error annotation to the constructs that fail the validation, which results in the synth operation failing and prevents deploying the resulting cloud assembly\.

 ------
 #### [ TypeScript ]